ucladevx/Bmaps-Backend/sphinx/README.md

 # Mappening-Backend Documentation

 ## Overview
-Autodocumentation through Sphinx for Mappening's APIs
+Autodocumentation through Sphinx for Mappening's APIs.
+Hosted on GitHub Pages

 ## Setting Up the Environment
 - Clone this repository